bitestring/host-config/MANUAL_CONFIG.md

 ### Test Fail2Ban config

-To check if Fail2Ban works, login into Cockpit or SSH with incorrect credentials.
+To check if Fail2Ban works, login into Cockpit or SSH with incorrect credentials from another device.
 After a few attempts, your IP address will be blocked from accessing the target host.

 Banned IP addresses can be checked using